comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/00_basics.md

 ```{python}
 torch.cuda.is_available()  # True if GPU is available
 ```

-!!! info "Tips and Tricks"
-    Use GPU for speed: A GPU speeds up calculations, especially for large neural networks.

 ### Moving Tensors to GPU
 Transfer tensors to the GPU for faster calculations.